-• The primary objective was to explore the experience of live music among adult patients admitted to the intensive care unit (ICU) supported by a multiple methods design.
+• The primary objective was to explore the experience of live music among adult patients admitted to the (ICU) supported by a multiple methods design.
 The secondary objective was to investigate to what extent live music promotes well-being and reduces the stress and pain of adult patients admitted to the ICU.